akimble/RandomImageBot/RandomImageBot/README.md

 ### Commands:

   - /test
-    - Returns a test message
+    - Return a test message

   - /random
-    - Returns a random file from a hardcoded folder
+    - Return a random file from a hardcoded folder

   - /pic [KEYWORD]
-    - Returns a random file from a folder that a Bot Admin has added using the /addFolder command
+    - Return a random file from a folder that a Bot Admin has added using the /addFolder command

   - /admin [TOKEN]
-    - Makes user an "admin" (can use /addFolder and /sleep)
+    - Make user an "admin" (can use /addFolder and /sleep)

   - #### Admins Only:

   - /addFolder [FOLDER NAME] "C:/.../..."
-    - Adds folder path to /pic [FOLDER NAME]
+    - Add folder path to /pic [FOLDER NAME]

   - /sleep
-    - make bot go offline
+    - Make bot go offline